yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
 The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
 A tree can be seen as a piecewise constant approximation.

 Decision Tree algorithm belongs to the family of supervised learning algorithms.
-Unlike other supervised learning algorithms, the decision tree algorithm can be used for solving regression and classification problems too.
+Unlike other supervised learning algorithms, the decision tree algorithm can be used for solving both regression and classification problems.

 The goal of using a Decision Tree is to create a training model that can use to predict the class or value of the target variable by learning simple decision rules inferred from prior data(training data).